mco-gh/mco.dev/content/post/media/selfref.md

 +++
 categories = ["Media"]
 tags = ["movie"]
-title= "Video About a Video About a Movie About a Movie" date = "2022-01-09" coverImage = "/img/selfref.jpg"
+title= "A Video About a Video About a Movie About a Movie" date = "2022-01-09" coverImage = "/img/selfref.jpg"
 +++